gsiffer/logs-analysis/README.md

 FROM (SELECT cast(time as date) AS alldate, count(\*) AS allcon
 FROM log GROUP BY alldate) AS newall,
 (SELECT cast(time as date) AS faildate, count(\*) AS failcon
-FROM log WHERE status = '404 NOT FOUND' GROUP BY faildate) AS newfail;
+FROM log WHERE status = '404 NOT FOUND' GROUP BY faildate) AS newfail
+WHERE newall.alldate = newfail.faildate;

 ### LICENCE